tduong10101/tdinvoke.net/source/_posts/charybdis-wireless-keyboard.md

 {% asset_img "Pasted image 20240723215937.png" %}
 I too run into the same issue with TCR2EF19 shortage, so I had to ordered the TLV70018DDCR regulator.

-and only the bottom side is required for assemble, the top bit I can solder the cables directly to the board myself.
+and only the bottom side is required for assemble, the top bit I can solder the cables directly to the board.
 {% asset_img "Pasted image 20240806204647.png" %}{% asset_img "Pasted image 20240806204757.png" %}

 ## Assembly

-I'm not going to list out the steps, it's already covered in the videos and erenatas's guide.
-Instead I'll list out the pains/problems that I had to go through, so you don't have to:
+I'm not going to list out the steps, it's already covered in the videos and erenatas' guide.
+Instead I'll list out the pain points/problems that I had to go through, so you don't have to:

 1 - Don't force the pcb, if the switch feet can be soldered, then it's good enough.
 I learnt the hard way after I broke a pcb in half.
 2 - This tool is necessary, if you only have one pair of hands.
 {% asset_img "Pasted image 20240806205335.png" %}